-Our school designated safeguarding leads will:
+Birkby Infant and Nursery school designated safeguarding leads will:

-- Ensure that staff are supported during the referral process. - Support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support. - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school may put in place to protect them. - Understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.
+- Ensure that staff are supported during the referral process. - Support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support. - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures Birkby Infant & Nursery School may put in place to protect them. - Understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.

-Training and support can be accessed through Kirklees Schools Safeguarding Officers by emailing schoolsafeguardingofficer@kirklees.gov.uk
+Training and support can be accessed through Kirklees Schools Safeguarding Officers by emailing schoolsafeguardingofficer@kirklees.gov.uk.